zcash/zips/zip-zcash-grants-fund.rst

    administered by the {ZCG Adminisration}.
 The compensation rate and hours for committee members SHALL be determined by the ZF’s Community Advisory Panel or successor process.

-{ZCG Administration} SHALL recognize the ZCG slice of the Grants Fund as a Restricted Fund donation under the above constraints (suitably formalized), and keep separate accounting of its balance and usage under its `Transparency and Accountability`_ obligations defined below.
+{ZCG Administration} SHALL recognize the ZCG allocation of the Grants Fund as a Restricted Fund donation under the above constraints (suitably formalized), and keep separate accounting of its balance and usage under its `Transparency and Accountability`_ obligations defined below.